 Frequently Asked Questions:

-Free Legal Answers is a virtual legal advice clinic that offers free legal advice to low income residents of Northern California.
-The legal advice will be specific to legal matters relating to wildfires and COVID-19.
+Free Legal Answers is a virtual legal advice clinic that offers free legal advice to low income residents of California.
+The legal advice will be specific to legal matters related COVID-19 and/or natural disasters.
 The clinic is hosted by Legal Access Alameda, California Lawyers Association, and the American Bar Association.

-Volunteers are agreeing to provide legal advice through the Website on a pro bono basis.
-Volunteers must be licensed in California and, in good standing.
+Volunteers agree to provide legal advice through the site on a pro bono basis.
+Volunteers must be licensed in California, and in good standing.
 Volunteers who complete the trainings and the agreement will be authorized to use the system and to respond to the user’s request for legal advice and/or information.

-Volunteers sign up for a week.
-During that week, volunteers will answer at least three (3) questions.
 The volunteer can see what questions have been posed, and select one to answer – and do so at whatever time of the day works for them.
-Then, they send a draft answer to the FLA admin, who will have the draft reviewed by an expert.
-When volunteers receive the expert’s response, they should make necessary changes before sending the answer to the client.
+Then, they send a draft answer to the site administrator at firstname.lastname@example.org to have the draft reviewed by a reviewing attorney.
+When volunteers receive the reviewing attorney’s response, they should make necessary changes before sending the answer to the client.

 You may ask for additional information before responding to the user’s request.
 Then, the user will have a choice to respond to that request or not.
 The user and attorney have the ability to continuously communicate with one another regarding the user’s legal question, so long as the attorney does not categorize the question as “closed.”
 The user may also ask follow up questions about your answer, and you can respond.
 You just must always use the platform, and not have a separate phone call or meeting with the client.

 Users will not know the name of the attorney who answers their questions unless any of the following apply:

 1) A client has made a specific request for the name of the attorney who replied to their question in connection to a potential claim; or